B7th/b7th.github.io/private/purpose.md

-I steadfastly believe imagination to be the peering into what I call the Different World, this fuzzy state where all that could be resides, a wellspring that all of us have been showered with in one way or another by its grand and ethereal potential.
+I steadfastly believe imagination to be the peering into what I call the Different World, this fuzzy state where all that could be resides, a wellspring each of us has been showered with in one way or another by its grand and ethereal potential.

-It has been my duty, then, to do the necessary witchcraft, which for me is the power to bring those beings into tangible, sharable existence.
+It has been my duty, then, to do the necessary witchcraft, for me meaning the power to bring those beings into tangible existence, and share it with you.